 Helping friends is a tricky situation.
-I like to help people with permaculture gardening because it’s what makes me happy and I want it to make them happy, too.
+I like to help people with permaculture gardening because it makes me happy and I want it to make them happy, too.

 But I prefer empowering people to be their own experts.

-That’s why I run the community garden with free permaculture training twice a week, and that’s one reason why I created this blog.
+That’s why I run the community garden with free permaculture training twice a week, and that’s one reason why I created this website.

 Permaculture consulting/design is an expertise, and it needs to be treated as such.

 Would you expect your electrician friend to spend a day at your house consulting on a project, without offering him anything in return?
 How about your plumber friend?
 Be prepared to offer an energy exchange for consulting.
 A beer is not a fair exchange for a day of expert consulting from any professional.
 Just FYI.

 The bottom line: Become a dabbler of permaculture.
 Read books.
 Attend classes.
 Hire your expert friend as a consultant (and compensate them!).
 Discover what permaculture can offer you.